Learn how the Library has been serving you since 1946.

 The Pierce County Library System has been serving customers since 1946.
 The Library System has changed a lot in that time.

 In 1946 seven libraries served 55,000 people.
-Today, Pierce County Library is the state’s fourth-largest library system with 19 libraries serving 671,000 people.
+Today, Pierce County Library is the state’s fourth-largest library system with 19 libraries.

 In 1946 Pierce County Library offered 6,385 books and 6,800 from Tacoma Public Library.
 Today Pierce County Library System offers more than 1 million books, CDs, DVDs, e-books, audiobooks and more.
 It also offers computers with high-speed Internet access and Wi-Fi.